Beastslash/roblox-dialogue-maker/README.md

 * Responsive dialogue editor
 * Trigger dialogue with proximity regions and ClickDetectors
 * Prioritize your dialogue with conditions and message stacking
-* Run synchronous and synchronous functions before and after dialogue starts
+* Run synchronous and asynchronous functions before and after dialogue starts
 * Impose dialogue timeouts
 * Embed variables that are customizable throughout the conversation
 * Add responses for the player to make the conversation more interactive